-BY DR. J. R. BAILEY.
+BY DR J. K. BATLEY.

-The God-in-the-constitution agitators have met a serious check to their movement and designs upon the religious liberties of the American people, as will be seen by the pro-ceedings of the "House of Representatives in ceedings of the "House of Representatives in Congress assembled," of the 13th day of Feb.
-The committee on the judiciary, to whom was referred the petition of E. G. Goult and oth-ers, praying Congress for "an acknowledge-ment of Almighty God and the Christian Re-ligion," in the constitution of the United States, reported as follows: "That upon ex-amination even of the meagre debates by the Esthers of the Republic in the convention Fathers of the Republic in the convention which framed the Constitution, they find that the subject of this memorial was most fully and carefully considered, and then, in that convention, decided, after grave deliberation to which the subject was entitled, that, as this to which the subject was entitled, that, as this country, the foundation of whose government they were then laying, was to be the home of the oppressed of all nations of the earth, whether Christian or Pagan, and in full reali-zation of the dangers which the union between Church and State had imposed upon so many nations of the Old World, agreed, with great unanimity, that it was inexpedient to put any-thing into the constitution or form of govern-ment which might be construed to be a refer-ence to any religious creed or doctrine.
-And ence to any religious creed or doctrine.
+The God-in-the-constitution sgitators have met a serious check to their movement and designs upon the religious liberties of the American people, as will be seen by the pro-ceedings of the "House of Representatives in Congress assembled;" of the 13th day of Feb.
+The committee on the judiciary, to whom was referred the petition of E. G. Goult and others, praying Congress for 'an acknowledge ment of Almighty God and the Christian Re-ligion," in the constitution of the United States, reported as follows: "That upon examination even of the meagre debates by the Fathers of the Republic in the convention which framed the Constitution, they find that the subject of this memorial was most fully and carefully considered, and then, in that convention, decided, after grave deliberation to which the subject was entitled, that, as this country, the foundation of whose government they were then laying, was to be the home of the oppressed of all nations of the earth, whether Christian or Pagan, and in full realization of the dangers which the union between Church and State had imposed upon so many nations of the Old World, agreed, with great unanimity, that it was inexpedient to put any thing into the constitution or form of government which might be construed to be a reference to any religious creed or doctrine.
 And they further find that this decision was accepted by our Christian fathers with such great unanimity that, in the amendments which were afterwards proposed, in order to make the constitution more acceptable to the nation, none had ever been proposed to the States by which this wise determination of the fathers has been attempted to be changed.
-Wherefore, your committee report that it is inexpedient to legislate upon the subject of the above memorial, and ask that they be dis-charged from the further consideration thereof, and that this report, together with the pe-tition, be laid on the table."
+Wherefore, your committee report that it is inexpedient to legislate upon the subject of the above memorial, and ask that they be discharged from the further consideration there of, and that this report, together with the petition, be laid on the table."

-tition, be laid on the table."
-This report is concise, explicit and suffi-clently decisive, to all minds not blinded by sectarian bigotry and religious superstition, and will undoubtedly satisfy the great major-ity of the people of the United States.
-The following comments, upon the report by the St. Louis Republican and Chicago Times, I think evince the general sentiment of the leading journals as also of all liberal minds throughout the country.
-The Times asys:

-the country.
-The Iimes says: "The God-in the constitution fanatics may as well give up the ghost.
+This report is concise, explicit and suffi-ciently decisive, to all minds not bi-inded by sectarian bigotry and religious superstition, aid will andoubtedly satisfy the great major following comments, upon the report by the St. Louis Republican and Chicago Times, I think evince the general sentiment of the leading ournals as also of all liberal minds throughout the country.
+The Times says "The God in the constitution fanatics may as well give up the ghost.
 The committee of congress to whom their numerous petitions were referred, has reported, throwing a great deal of very cold water on their scheme.
 The presentation of the report scarcely caused a word of debate, a fact that shows how little the matter is regarded."

-And the Republican sensibly discourses, as follows:
+And the Republican sensibly discourses, as follows